 Ecommerce Advantage #12: Can Scale Business Quickly

-Ecommerce Advantage # 13: Can Grow Business Organically with Content
+Ecommerce Advantage # 13: Grow Your Business Organically with Content

 Ecommerce Disadvantage #1: No One Can Buy During a Site Crash